google/WebFundamentals/src/content/en/ilt/pwa/integrating-analytics.md

 Note: Analytics will still work even if this URL does not match your site.
-The only thing that ties analytics data to your account is the value of your <strong>tracking / property ID</strong>.
+The only thing that ties analytics data to your account is the value of your __tracking / property ID__.
 The site URL that you use to create your Google Analytics account is only used for things like automated testing.